flybywiresim/docs/docs/beginner-guide/landing.md

     ![Activate APPR in ECAM PERF](../assets/beginner-guide/landing/ECAM_PERF_activate_APPR.png "Activate APPR in ECAM PERF"){width=360}

 - Set `SPEED` to `Managed Speed Mode` (push the `Speed Selector`).
 The aircraft should now decelerate to `green dot` speed.
 - Set `FLAPS` to 1 at about V~FE~ -15 knots (but never before speed is below V~FE~) for the first slat/flap configuration (`CONF1`).
 The aircraft will then decelerate further to prepare for the next flaps configuration.
+Our target is to be CONF 1 at S speed by the time you get to the glideslope intercept.

     ![VFE for next configuration](../assets/beginner-guide/landing/PFD_Speedband_flaps_marker.png "VFE for next configuration")